fetchai/docs-archived/docs/learn_the_concepts/blockchains/smart_contracts.md

     Smart contracts may be used, for instance, to track things in the supply chain completely transparently.
 A company may employ supply networks that are enabled by smart contracts to track its inventory more precisely.
 Additionally, it enhances corporate operations in other areas that are directly related to the supply chain.
 Additionally, adopting smart contracts leads to less verification work, improved traceability, and fewer frauds and thefts.
 However, in order for it to be functional, the institutions must upgrade their supply chain with new hardware equipments.

 Smart contracts and dApps are poised to continue revolutionizing the world of digital agreements.
-Numerous more businesses will benefit greatly from smart contract technology in the future.
+Numerous businesses will benefit greatly from smart contract technology in the future.
 Researchers and developers are increasingly keen to take use of smart contract technology to meet the demands of the expanding Internet of Things (IoT).
 While IoT devices are currently given security and transparency by blockchain technology in general, the benefits of smart contracts might make this integration much more seamless.